godotengine/godot-docs/classes/class_displayserver.rst

 Sets the V-Sync mode of the given window.
 See also :ref:`ProjectSettings.display/window/vsync/vsync_mode<class_ProjectSettings_property_display/window/vsync/vsync_mode>`.

-See :ref:`VSyncMode<enum_DisplayServer_VSyncMode>` for possible values and how they affect the behavior of your application.

 Depending on the platform and used renderer, the engine will fall back to :ref:`VSYNC_ENABLED<class_DisplayServer_constant_VSYNC_ENABLED>` if the desired mode is not supported.

 \ **Note:** V-Sync modes other than :ref:`VSYNC_ENABLED<class_DisplayServer_constant_VSYNC_ENABLED>` are only supported in the Forward+ and Mobile rendering methods, not Compatibility.